ErikTitan/X-geo-block/README.md

-# Twitter Account Location Flag Chrome Extension
+# Twitter Account Location Flag & Geo-Blocker

-A Chrome extension that displays country flag emojis next to Twitter/X usernames based on the account's location information.
+A high-performance Chrome extension that displays country flag emojis next to Twitter/X usernames based on the account's location information and allows you to block content from specific countries.

+## New Features (v2.0)

+This fork significantly improves upon the original extension with advanced optimizations and blocking capabilities:

+### 🚀 Performance & Optimization
+- **Smart Caching**: Caches user locations for **30 days** to minimize network requests.
+Cache is persistent across sessions.
+- **Dynamic Rate Limiting**: Automatically adjusts request speed.
+Starts aggressive (300ms) for instant flags, but backs off intelligently if Twitter limits are approached.
+- **Viewport-Aware Loading**: Only processes usernames currently visible on screen to prevent wasted API calls during fast scrolling.
+- **Cache Management**: View cache size and manually clear it via the extension popup.

+### 🛡️ Geo-Blocking
+- **Country Blacklist**: Easily block posts from specific countries.
+- **One-Click Block**: Click the small `+` button next to any flag to add that country to your blacklist instantly.
+- **Content Hiding**: Posts from blacklisted countries are hidden with a "Show" button.
+You can re-hide them at any time.
+- **No Layout Shift**: Optimized to prevent visual glitches when hiding/showing posts.

-## Features
+## Original Features

 - Automatically detects usernames on Twitter/X pages
-- Queries Twitter's GraphQL API to get account location information
+- Queries Twitter's GraphQL API (using secure page-context injection)
 - Displays the corresponding country flag emoji next to usernames
 - Works with dynamically loaded content (infinite scroll)
-- Caches location data to minimize API calls

 ## Installation